eurekaclinical/eurekaclinical-ontology/README.md

 It specifies Eureka!
 Clinical's extensions to the i2b2 metadata schema.
 It also contains [liquibase](http://liquibase.org) XML changelog files for creating i2b2 metadata schema tables with those extensions (in `src/main/resources/dbmigration`).

 ## Version 2 development series
 Includes changes to the metadata schema to support improved performance of SQL statements to retrieve concepts.
+We also plan to update all of our terminologies to the latest versions.

 ## Version 1.2
 Initial version, with various bug fixes.